mansoormalik/TaskScheduler/README.md

 Master
 --------------------
 The master application is in master.py.
 The master node:
-(a) does not start or stop slave nodes
+1. does not start or stop slave nodes
-(b) does not keep state related to slave nodes
+2. does not keep state related to slave nodes (state is captured in task structure via association of a task to a host)
-(c) no explicit join or leave protocol is used
+3. no explicit join or leave protocol is used

 Slave
 --------------------